Festivals-App/timetablekit-ios/README.md

 ### Limitations

-* The timetable view is not able to display overlapping or simultan occuring events at the same location, you have to split these locations into sub-locations if this happens in your scenario.
+* The timetable view is not able to display overlapping or simultan occuring events at the same location, you have to split these locations into multiple locations.
 * The timetable view is meant for displaying events that have a duration of hours not days.
 If you need to display lengthy events please consider to use a calendar view.

 ## Development